 Once you’ve settled on a list of names for your business, check for the domain(s) as soon as you can.
 Again, keep it short and simple, and avoid using numbers and other characters that you’d have to explain when giving out your web address out loud.
-You can search for domains with 123 Reg here.

 You might want to snap up as many different extensions for your domain as you can, to avoid losing out on useful domains to other people.

 Well, .com needs no introduction – it’s one of the most popular domain extensions out there, but availability is low, meaning that chances are whatever you’re trying to register will already be taken.
 Don’t stress if you can’t get one, as there are plenty of other domain extensions out there that can work just as well for your business.

 - .uk or .co.uk – Perfect for UK based businesses.
 You can let customers know that you’re a reputable trader in the UK at a glance.

 - .co or .net – Great .com alternatives with good availability

 - .org or .or.uk – Good choice of domain for not-for-profit businesses